Software-Hardware-Integration-Lab/Documentation/docs/Reference/Settings/Environmental-Variables-Reference.md

 - Description:
 This setting allows the host to specify if the server will operate in headless mode (API only).
 Technically, this setting toggles the server to host up the static UI folder or not.
 If the toggle is set to `true` the server will ignore the UI folder.
 If the value is anything but `true` the UI folder will be served as normal.
 The default behavior is to serve the UI folder.
-It is generally more secure to run without a UI as it reduces surface area for attack, but this will dramatically reduce the user experience and this project's mission is to improve user experience.
+It is more secure to run without a UI as it reduces surface area for attack, but this will dramatically reduce the user experience and this project's mission is to improve user experience.
 - Example:
 `true`